Seepaxa/Seepaxa/README.md

-- 👋 Hi, I’m @Seepaxa
+- 👋 Hi, I’m @Seepaxa.
-- 👀 I’m interested in Web 3 and No-Code
+- 👀 I’m interested in Web 3 and No-Code.
-- 🌱 I’m currently learning Solidity to smart contracts and Bubble to create a interactive blog
+- 🌱 I’m currently learning Solidity to smart contracts and Bubble to create a interactive blog.
-- 💞️ I’m looking to collaborate on Ripio
+- 💞️ I'm looking to collaborate in projects that integrate Smart Contracts to verify transactions.
 - 📫 How to reach me @sebdev on twitter.

 <!---